 One workshop we conducted with a commercial construction components manufacturer started with a seemingly straightforward but critical problem definition: improve time to shipment of finished goods.
-After only one day of dedicated focus on interviewing and empathizing with over 20 roles across the organization, we identified root causes for the time-to-shipment problem.
+After only one day of dedicated focus on interviewing and empathising with over 20 roles across the organisation, we identified root causes for the time-to-shipment problem.
 This enabled us to define 10 refined problem statements that were actionable with small, targeted investments in AI and the Internet of Things (IoT), including novel technology combinations for product tracking, tools for human resource management and real-time analytics enabled on the plant floor.

 Not only do we arrive at more effective innovation with a human-centric approach, we’ve found that data science projects often fail when we neglect this step.